The Visual Opportunity

 To create your first Milestone, just click on the “Milestone” option where you create status updates.

-Before you can create Milestones, you have to establish a benchmark date—birth year, company started, company founded, etc. Facebook makes this easy by displaying a pop-up dialog the first time you click the “Milestone” link.
+Before you can create Milestones, you have to establish a benchmark date—birth

 Once you establish an inception date, you can then create Milestones.
 Of course, I encourage you to utilize imagery in your Milestones and create as many as you want, the more the merrier!